-The invoice holds the most important information related to the costing of the asset.
-All invoices are agreed to the general ledger to ensure all costs were recognised.
-The invoice will further be scrutinised to ensure it agrees to the asset, while the engineer will identify any elements that may assist in the unbundling process.
+All invoices are reconciled to the general ledger to ensure all costs relating to the asset are recognised while testing the invoices to ensure only costs that can be included according to GRAP standards are included in the recognition cost of the asset.
+The invoice will further be scrutinised to ensure the expenditure relates to the asset, while the engineer will identify any elements that may assist in the unbundling process of the asset.

 In the asset register, a component is linked to a main asset, and the value of the main asset is used to determine the value of the components.
-This implies that the total of the invoices should equal the total value of
+This implies that the total of the invoices should equal the total value of the components.

 Invoice Amount Project Component Component Value

-1 100 Α 200
+1 R100 Α R200

-2 500 В 250
+2 R500 В R250

-3 300 С 423
+3 R300 С R423

-4 400 1300 D 155
+4 R400 R1300 D R155

-E 272
+E R272

-Total 1300 1300 1300
+Total R1300 R1300 R1300